open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

   variant.
 For example, "Cel" for the unit with full name "degree Celsius".
 - Instruments SHOULD use non-prefixed units (i.e. `By` instead of `MiBy`) unless there is good technical reason to not do so.
-  - If using a non-prefixed unit would limit the data that could be represented, an instrument SHOULD use an appropriately prefixed unit.
-For example, an instrument measuring integer timestamps as the nanoseconds elapsed since the Unix epoch should use a unit of `ns` instead of `s`.

 ### Instrument Types